bit-broker/website/content/en/docs/coordinator/connectors.md

 ```

 {{% alert color="info" %}}
-If you attempt to demote a connector which is not live, this will still result in an `HTTP/1.1 204 No Content`.
-Such requests are benign and will not impact the connector status.
+If you attempt to demote a connector which is _not_ live, this will still result in an `HTTP/1.1 204 No Content` response.
+Such requests are benign and will not impact the connector's status.
 {{% /alert %}}

 {{% alert color="warning" %}}
-Demoting connectors will remove all the records which they have contributed to [the Catalog](todo) from calls to the [Consumer API](todo).
-Users holding on to full qualified URLs to such records will instead receive `HTTP/1.1 404 Not Found` responses.
+Demoting connectors will remove all the records which they have contributed to [the Catalog](/docs/concepts/catalog/) from calls to the [Consumer API](/docs/consumer/).
+Users holding on to full qualified URLs for such records, will instead receive `HTTP/1.1 404 Not Found` responses.
 {{% /alert %}}

 ## Deleting a connector

 Existing connectors can be deleted from the system by issuing an `HTTP/DELETE` to the `/entity/:eid/connector/:cid` end-point.

-In order to delete a connector, you must know it's connector ID (cid).
+In order to delete a connector, you must know the ID of its housing [entity type](/docs/concepts/entity-types/) (`eid`) and it's connector ID (`cid`).

 ```shell
 curl --request DELETE \